Return to Index

 - Blood tests

-- Stage 0, also called carcinoma in situ—In this stage, abnormal cells are found only in the innermost lining of the colon.
+- Stage 0—Carcinoma in situ—Abnormal cells are found only in the innermost lining of the colon or rectal wall.

 - Reviewer: Mohei Abouzied, MD